Sig Broskie

-Sigmund Theodore "Chops" Broskie (March 23, 1911 – May 17, 1975) was a Major League Baseball catcher.
+Sigmund Theodore "Chops" Broskie (March 23, 1911 – May 17, 1975) was an American Major League Baseball (MLB) catcher.
 He played one season with the Boston Bees for the month of September in 1940.

 Broskie was a batterymate of Warren Spahn on the 1941 Evansville Bees.
 Broskie's veteran leadership was influential on the young pitcher who would go on to become a Hall of Famer.

 Broskie's playing career ended in 1942 when he enlisted in the United States Navy.

 In 1949, he and his wife, then living in Canton, Ohio, adopted a boy.